 If you have expressly consented to the data processing described (Art.
 6 (1) (a) GDPR), your browser automatically establishes a direct connection to the Google server due to the marketing tools used.
 We have no influence over the extent and further use of the data collected by Google using this tool and can therefore only provide you with information according to our understanding of the process: by incorporating Ads Conversion, Google is informed that you have accessed the respective part of our website, or have clicked on one of our advertisements.
 If you are registered with one of Google's services, Google can allocate the visit to your account.
 Even if you are not registered or logged in to Google, there is a possibility that the provider may discover and store your IP address.

 Within Google Ads we also use the remarketing feature, provided that you have given your express consent to this (Art.
 6 (1) (a) GDPR).
 Using the remarketing feature, we can present our website users with advertisements based on their interests on other websites within the Google advertising network (in Google search or on YouTube, so-called “Google ads” or on other websites).
 For this purpose, your interaction as a user of our website is analysed (e.g. products in which you have shown an interest) so that we can show you targeted adverts on other websites after you have visited our website.
 In order to allow this analysis, Google stores cookies on your device if you visit Google services or websites belonging to the Google Display Network.
-These cookies usually expire after 30 days (this only applies to cookies that are placed by this website).
+These cookies expire after 540 days at the latest (this only applies to cookies that are placed by this website).
 These cookies let your browser be identified, so that your visits to the respective websites can be recorded.
 The cookies are used exclusively to identify the web browser on a specific device and are not used to identify individuals.

 3.2.3 Google Tag Manager